Hiking Bulgaria: The Best Hiking Trails by a Local

 In no time, you will be at Orpheus’ Hills, which are known as the place where Orpheus used to come and get inspiration for his songs.
 The locals still tell stories where Orpheus would play his music exactly on those hills, so that all of the people around could hear him.

 Trigrad’s Gorge is probably the most dangerous roadway in Bulgaria.
 It is a 7 kilometer defile, surrounded by towering cliffs, which were cut millions of years ago by Trigrad’s river.
 Trigrad gorge has been declared a protected area in 1963 for its nature significance.

 However, there is no hiking trail that goes through Trigrad Gorge.
 The only way to visit it is by car and you will have to be careful when driving.
 The path can be very narrow and it is sometimes hard for 2 cars to go at the same time.

-I hope that you liked this post about the beaches of Madeira.
+I hope that you liked this post about the hiking in Bulgaria.
 Did you visit any of them?